benediktwerner/lichess-docker/README.md

 6. The contianer will automatically start redis and mongo but won't build or run any lila services, so you will have to do that manually.
 I generally create two additional sessions using `docker exec -it lichess bash` in new terminal windows:
     - One to run `lila-ws` using `cd ~/projects/lila-ws` and `sbt run`.
+    - Another to build UI stuff i.e. compile SCSS and TypeScript to CSS and JavaScript in `cd ~/projects/lila/ui`:
+            - `./build` to build all the UI stuff.
+You should do this at least once the first time after cloning the project and probably again every time after pulling major changes.
+            - `./build dev css` to only build SCSS
+            - `cd analyse` and `yarn dev` to build just the `analyse` module and similarly for other modules
-    - And another to build ui stuff (`cd ~/projects/lila/ui` and `./build` or `./build dev css` or `cd analyse; yarn run dev`, etc.) and other miscellaneous stuff like accessing the db (`mongo lichess`).
+            - And I also use this terminal for other miscellaneous stuff like accessing the db via `mongo lichess`.
     - And ofc, the main session will be used to run lila itself using `./lila run`.
-On the first run, you should also run `mongo lichess bin/mongodb/indexes.js` to create db indices.
+Before the first run, you should also run `mongo lichess bin/mongodb/indexes.js` to create db indices.
     - Also see [Lichess Development Onboarding guide](https://github.com/ornicar/lila/wiki/Lichess-Development-Onboarding#installation) on the [Lichess GitHub wiki](https://github.com/ornicar/lila/wiki) for additional instructions on seeding the db, gaining admin access, or running suplementary services like fishnet for server analysis or playing vs Stockfish

 Note, that with the run command above (or `docker-run.sh`) or the start command below, the container will be stopped (but not deleted) when the main session exits, so that session always has to be kept alive and ideally should be terminated last.